Visit RootFarm.com to research, to read reviews, or watch videos.

 In this episode of Mother Earth News and Friends, Charlotte and her co-host Christianna meet with Dre Taylor, of Nile Valley Aquaponics.
 They discuss the difference between aquaponics and hydroponics, how he got started, and what this farming style has done for Dre and the community.

-Christianna Pope is an Online Editor for Mother Earth News.
+Christianna Pope is a former Online Editor for Mother Earth News.
 She is an urban gardener with an interest in sustainable farming and food as medicine.
 Christianna is native to Kansas and likes to spend her free time hiking its rolling hills.

 Dre Taylor has been urban farming and aquaponic farming for over 10 years in Kansas City, Mo.